-Aims to reduce stigma and promote the inclusion of people with mental illnesses in congregations, and envisions a future where these individuals feel welcomed, supported, valued, and included.
+The United Church of Christ Mental Health Network aims to reduce stigma and promote the inclusion of people with mental illnesses in congregations.
+They envision a future where these individuals feel welcomed, supported, valued, and included.

 Interfaith Network on Mental Illness www.inmi.us